jckkrr/half_of_australian_airports_were_busier_during_pandemic/README.md

 One approach was to focus on the details, to compare like with like, and to normalise the data, such as in the sparklines above.

-At the other end of the scale, comparing major airports -- which are regional hubs -- indirectly told the story of their state's smaller airfields, as well as how they were comparing against other major hubs.
+At the other end of the scale, comparing major airports -- which are regional hubs -- indirectly told the story of their state's smaller airfields, as well as how they compared against other major hubs.

 ![image](https://github.com/jckkrr/half_of_australian_airports_were_busier_during_pandemic/assets/69304112/16f4ed2a-602c-4072-84a4-672698dc744f)
 ![image](https://github.com/jckkrr/half_of_australian_airports_were_busier_during_pandemic/assets/69304112/6b2f167f-02ec-4bb5-80b2-83436e82f378)

-I also borrowed the idea of 'box-scatter' plots from Bloomberg, which illustrated how the losses dwarfed the gains (see below), while a Marimekko (previous section) chart put a different perspective on how significant the chages were (though may have overemphasised the role of medium airports, as this list included the likes of Adelaide International).
+I also borrowed the idea of 'box-scatter' plots from Bloomberg, which illustrated how the losses dwarfed the gains (see below), while a Marimekko (previous section) chart put a different perspective on how significant the changes were (though may have overemphasised the role of medium airports, as this list included the likes of Adelaide International).

 A map-style scatter line-scatter, showing traffic over a week in which Melbourne was locked down, highlighted how quiet the city had become (but also how much 'base-level' traffic still went through the airport).
 ![image](https://github.com/jckkrr/half_of_australian_airports_were_busier_during_pandemic/assets/69304112/272fdd50-1717-44d9-b50d-fff8dcb88569)